 The Bank of America® Business Advantage Travel Rewards World Mastercard® credit card has no yearly fee and comes with a 0% introductory APR on purchases for the initial nine months.
 Afterwards, the card has a 13.24 – 23.24% variable APR

-Earn 3 points/dollar spent when you book travel via the Bank of America Travel Center and 1.5 points/dollar on all other purchases.
+Earn 3 points/dollar spent when you book travel via the Bank of America Travel Center and one and a half points/dollar on all other purchases.
 You can earn unlimited points and points will never expire.

 There is a 25,000-point sign-up bonus when you spend $1,000 within the first 60 days of opening the account.
 Cardholders get travel accident insurance, and lost luggage reimbursement.
 They likewise get trip cancellation coverage, trip delay reimbursement and other advantages.